karttur/arduino/_posts/2020/2020-04-06-blog-fiber-optics.markdown

 ### Introduction

-For steering and capturing light for my handheld spectrometer I started to look for fiber (or light) optical cables.
+For steering and capturing light for my handheld spectrometer I started to look for fibre (or light) optical cables.
 There are many alternative materials and solutions for light transmission using optical cables.
 This post is an attempt to come to grips with these alternatives.

 A good page with [Q and A from thefiberopticstore](https://thefiberopticstore.com/faqs/).